 Third, we show how randomized pricing experiments in ride-hailing markets can produce elasticities that are useful for directly estimating the welfare effects of technological changes in transportation markets.
-Cohen et al. (2016) report that Uber in the US provides \$1.60 in surplus for every dollar spent on the service in 2015.
-Their strategy relies on using data from individual searches on the Uber app and a regression discontinuity framework that leverages variation form Uber's surge pricing strategies, which increases prices dynamically based on the demand and supply in a particular area & time.
-Our design allows us to use experimentally derived ride-hailing elasticities to estimate the private benefits under less restrictive assumptions.
-Estimates derived from times when there is a "surge" may be higher than estimates from normal operations because of the increased value of ride-hailing services than is typically the case (e.g. because it's raining, or there is a time-sensitive sporting event, etc).43 It is also different from the variation we would observe from a market-wide experiment, where a change in price could affect road congestion and the effective prices of travel on outside modes (which we discuss in the following section).
+In contrast to the \$1.60 in consumer surplus estimated in Cohen et al. (2016) for US consumers, applying a similar approach using our elasticity estimate of -1.17 would imply that every dollar spent in Cairo provides an additional \$0.43 in private benefits.
+It is possible that methodological differences as well as differences in income and other characteristics of populations in U.S. markets versus Cairo contribute to variation in these estimates.32 It is also different from the variation we would observe from a market-wide experiment, where a change in price could affect road congestion and the effective prices of travel on outside modes (which we discuss in the following section).